The Georgian Style Jewellery Period

-During a reign of the four English Kings named George, the Georgian period dates over 100 years from 1714 through 1837.
-There were many different styles of fine jewellery during this this time period but some of the most popular were short necklaces, particularly a style which included chokers or dog collars, as they have also been called, as well as Riviere necklaces.
-These necklaces would have had a row of gemstones or diamonds and several cameos attached with rows of draped chains to create a necklace.
+There were many different styles of fine jewellery during the Georgian period but some of the most popular were short necklaces, particularly a style which included chokers or dog collars, as they have also been called, as well as Riviere necklaces.
+These necklaces would have had a row of gemstones or diamonds and several cameos attached with rows of draped chains.